Congratulations on your offer of admissions to the Computing and Financial Management (CFM) program!

 If you've been admitted to Waterloo and wish to begin your studies in a later term, you may request a deferral of your admission.

-Once you are admitted, you should visit Housing and Residence to:
+Once you are admitted, you should visit Campus Housing to:

 - pay your $500 non-refundable residence deposit